martbetz/martbetz.github.io/terms-and-conditions.md

 This website does not make use of cookies, and neither does any of its content; however, the author does reserve the right to use non-affiliated hyperlinks that direct to <a href="#terms-external">external sources</a>.
 </p>
 <p>
-While <a href="https://developer.mozilla.org/en-US/docs/Web/javascript">JavaScript</a> is used by this website to serve an enhanced experience, it is not a critical component of the website’s core operation; it may, therefore, be disabled at the visitor’s sole discretion (browser features permitting).
+While <a href="https://developer.mozilla.org/en-US/docs/Web/javascript">JavaScript</a> is used by this website to serve an enhanced experience, it is not a critical component of the website’s core operation (that is, with the exception of where/when password-protection has been invoked); it may, therefore, be disabled at the visitor’s sole discretion (browser features permitting).
    </p>
 </div>